Guides

 Transmission is the word for when HIV passes from one person to another.

-Mother to baby transmission is also known as vertical transmission.
+Mother to baby transmission is known as vertical transmission.

-Most vertical transmissions happen near the time of or during labour and delivery (when the baby is being born).
+Most vertical transmissions happen near the time of or during labour and birth (when the baby is being born).
 Vertical transmission also includes transmission through breastfeeding.

 The biggest risk factor for vertical transmission is the mother’s viral load.
 This is a measure of how much HIV is in your blood.

 When we talk about an undetectable viral load in this guide we mean less than 50.
-If a mother’s viral load is undetectable when her baby is born – particularly if this has been the case throughout pregnancy – the risk of vertical transmission is almost zero.
+If a mother’s viral load is undetectable when her baby is born – particularly if this has been the case throughout pregnancy – the risk of vertical transmission is just about zero.

-Undetectable viral load is particularly important at the time of delivery.
+Undetectable viral load is particularly important at the time of birth.
 Most risk factors for transmission are removed by reducing the amount of HIV in the blood to undetectable.

-Practically all risk factors point to one thing: looking after mother’s health.
+Practically all risk factors point to one thing: looking after women’s health.

 • A mother’s health directly relates to the HIV status of the baby.